ddl-dave-heinicke/Domino-Code-Assistant-Workshop/.ipynb_checkpoints/README-checkpoint.md

 1) As files in your project in the snippets folder.
 2) Saved to an external repository that has been added as an **Imported Code Repository** to the project using the git service of your choice (Github, Gitlab etc.)

 If you add a public repository, you will have read-only access to snippets, meaning you can pull snippets in, but not save new snippets from your current workspace.

-If you want to try adding a public, read-only snippets repository, add Domino's code assistant snippets repository to your Project (no credentials needed).
+If you want to try adding a public, read-only snippets repository, add Domino's code assistant snippets repository to your Project.

 In your Project, navigate to the **Code** tab on the left, then the **Git Repositories** tab at the top.
 Click on **Add a New Repository**.

 https://github.com/dominodatalab/low-code-assistant-snippets

-Paste the URI above, select **Github** as the Git Service Provider click **Add Repository**.
+Paste the URI above, select **Github** as the Git Service Provider, and click **Add Repository**.
+You can leave the **Git Credentials** blank since this is a public, read-only repository.

 <p align="center">
 <img src = readme_images/add_git_repo.png width="800">